Fair Housing Act

 - Deny a dwelling.

-- Set different terms, conditions or privileges for sale or rental of a dwelling.
+- Set different terms for a sale or rental.

 - For profit, persuade owners to sell or rent.